rails/rails/guides/source/form_helpers.md

 Building Complex Forms
 ----------------------

-Many apps grow beyond simple forms editing a single object.
-For example, when creating a `Person` you might want to allow the user to (on the same form) create multiple address records (home, work, etc.).
-When later editing that person the user should be able to add, remove, or amend addresses as necessary.
+As your application grows, you may need to create more complex forms, beyond editing a single object.
+For example, when creating a `Person` you can allow the user to create multiple `Address` records (home, work, etc.) within the same form.
+When later editing that person the user should be able to add, remove, or update addresses as well.

 ### Configuring the Model

-Active Record provides model level support via the [`accepts_nested_attributes_for`](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html#method-i-accepts_nested_attributes_for) method:
+For editing an associated record for a given model (`Person` in this case),Active Record provides model level support via the [`accepts_nested_attributes_for`](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html#method-i-accepts_nested_attributes_for) method:

 ```ruby
 class Person < ApplicationRecord